Krishna/krishna.github.io/posts/swift-concurrency-and-cryosleep.md

 - creates an instance of an actor type `CryoShipBuggy` that is our simulation of the events of the films
 - Ripley goes into cryosleep
-- We wait before simulating the beginning of Alien 3 where Ripley's ship crashes
+- we wait before simulating the beginning of Alien 3 where Ripley's ship crashes
-- We wait long enough for Ripley to wake up from cryosleep and resume
+- we wait long enough for Ripley to wake up from cryosleep and resume

 ```swift